Skip to main content

 • feeling tired and unwell

-• in older people, changes in behaviour such as severe confusion or agitation
+• changes in behaviour in older people - such as severe confusion or agitation

 UTI symptoms may be difficult to spot in people with dementia.